What’s a handset block?

 What kind of traffic does error code 4753 apply to?

 API error code 4753 (SMPP error code 753), or destination-rejected-handset, applies to the traffic that has made it to the carrier and was rejected downstream by the handset.
-The standard toll-free Verizon outbound surcharge applies.
+The standard toll-free outbound surcharges will apply.

 How can I remediate a handset block?